gatchrat/SeaDemake/Readme.md

 The wares are referenced by "wood","food","medicine","iron","coal"
 ![fullView](https://github.com/gatchrat/SeaDemake/assets/60071174/85b1d33f-daf5-4a87-a72d-2399335fdc5d)

+## Download
+Get a working version from [here](https://gatchrat.itch.io/seademake) or create a new Unity 5 projekt and try to build it yourself.

 ## Credit
 The list of ship names is taken from [here](https://github.com/increpare/name-generator/blob/master/female)
 ### Audio